Is It Possible to Get a DUI on Private Property?

 Do DUI laws apply only to drunk driving on public roads and highways?

 Driving on highways and other public property while intoxicated is illegal in every state.
-However, in many jurisdictions, it's also unlawful to drive on private property while under the influence of alcohol or drugs.
+But is it possible to get a DUI if you're driving only on private property?

-DUI Statutes That Apply to the Entire State
+DUI Statutes That Apply to All Private and Public Property in the State

-Some state DUI statutes apply to private property by prohibiting driving a vehicle while intoxicated "everywhere in the state."
+Some state DUI statutes apply to private property by prohibiting driving a vehicle while intoxicated everywhere within the state.
+In these states, the law might say it's illegal to operate a vehicle while under the influence:

 • "within this state"